-Wild Boar Hunting with Modern Sporting Rifle (MSR) Now it is Americas Best Selling Rifle, period.
+Wild Boar Hunting with Modern Sporting Rifle (MSR) – Americas Best Selling Rifle, period.

 Bringing Plenty of firepower to a boar hunt is a wise idea.
-When spot and stalk boar hunting, you get up close and personal with these wild boar.
+When spot and stalk boar hunting, you get up close and personal with a Raging Boar.
 Being prepared is key, you never know when you will come upon a Giant Boar bedded down or moving through the dark low parts of the forest.
 Having your brother with you who is also equipped with an AR 15 makes for safer boars hunting.

 A lot can happen when boar hunting.
 The best hunting tips is to be prepared for anything.
 Successful hunters are prepared for the unpredictable.
 The AR 10 is a great weapon that is as versatile as it is powerful.
 The LWRC AR 10 makes a .308 they call “The Reaper”, and with good reason… Having a pistol on your hip never hurts either, the more powerful it is the better.
 While the Wilson Combat 1911 isn’t a traditional boar hunting weapon they can hold their own in close quarters.

 Preparing the weapon and scope before a hunt is a critical first step.
 Despite all the firepower, shot placement is still crucial.
-Especially when you are doing Wild boars hunting adventures.
+Especially when you are doing a Boar hunting adventure.
 Equipped with a bipod stand right in the front grip the AR 15 sights in.
 Making less than a perfect shot when boars hunting can make tracking your quarry difficult.

-The spot and stalk method allow for close shots, many between 25 to 65 yards.
+The spot and stalk method allow for close shots, many between 25 to 50 yards.
 Qualifying the weapon at 30 to 35 yards lets you know what your bullet will do in these closer quarters.
-The Boar hunter can focus on their shot and where the gun is aiming, rather than thinking about where they should be aiming.
+The Boar hunter focuses on their shot and where the gun is aiming, rather than thinking about where they should be aiming.

 The spring Giant Boars Hunting adventures allow for easy visibility.
 The underbrush and leaves are packed down.
 Spotting the boars early on can provide you with the advantage.